tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Intelligence-Writeup.md

 └─$
 {% endhighlight %}

+There are a varaiety of [DNS record types](https://en.wikipedia.org/wiki/List_of_DNS_record_types).
+The A record type is the of the most common and maps a domain name to an IPv4 adress.
+The last argument is simply the server we are targetting.
+From the output of the command, we see that the injection of the new record is successful!
+This means that the `Tiffany Molina` user has modification rights on this Active Directory object and that we should be able to trick the `downDetector.ps1` script into sending us authenticated web requests.

 The next step is to catch one of the authenticated web requests.
-We can do this using responder as shown below.
+We can do this using [responder](https://github.com/SpiderLabs/Responder) as shown below.
 We use the `-I` flag to specify a network interface to listen on.
 In our case, this is `tun0` since this is the network interface which is facing the Hack The Box lab environment.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]